AkshayKondke/100-Cyber-Security-Projects/Projects.md

 ---

 ### **Week 1-2: Python Basics and Scripting**
-✅ 1.
-Build a password generator.
-(Done)
+1. Build a password generator. ✅✅
-✅ 2.
-Create a Caesar cipher encryptor/decryptor.
-(Done)
+2. Create a Caesar cipher encryptor/decryptor.  ✅✅
 3. Develop a script to find and remove duplicate files in a folder.
 4. Automate file renaming for a directory.
 5. Write a script to scrape basic data from a website.